 By some miracle, I catch up.
 We must have finished because aside from this lily pad of ice, a solid glacial wall stretches up, up and up for thirty metres or more

 Then the ice axes appear.

 “I’ll go first,” I hear someone say and then I realise it was me.
-Some part of the tangled miasma that calls itself my brain has responded without my permission.
+Some part of my brain has responded without permission.
 Shamed after the feeble performance on horizontal ice, it suddenly thinks that vertical would be better.

 I brace myself.
 Groin-chafing harness – check.
 Rope – check.
-Rudimentary instructions and total lack of experience – check.
+Rudimentary instructions and total lack of experience – check, check, check.